pytorch/executorch/examples/demo-apps/android/LlamaDemo/docs/delegates/mediatek_README.md

 **Output**: This will generate an .aar file that is already imported into the expected directory for the Android app.
 It will live in `examples/demo-apps/android/Llamademo/app/libs`.

-If you were to unzip the .aar file or open it in Android Studio, you can see that it contains the following related to MediaTek backend:
+If you were to unzip the .aar file or open it in Android Studio, verify it contains the following related to MediaTek backend:
 * libneuron_buffer_allocator.so
 * libneuronusdk_adapter.mtk.so
 * libneuron_backend.so (generated during build)